Skip to main content

 Themes

-To apply a theme in your app, use the @AppTheme annotation or the App.setTheme() method.
-The theme name must be one of: system, light, dark, dark-pure, or a custom theme name.
+Set the active theme declaratively with the @AppTheme annotation or programmatically with App.setTheme().
+The theme name must be one of system, light, dark, dark-pure, or the name of a custom theme.

 @AppTheme("dark-pure")